 The bill amends Section 60-2E-44 of the New Mexico Statutes to establish stricter specifications for gaming machines to ensure compliance with state laws and regulations.
-Key requirements include that machines must not be manipulable in a way that affects the probability of winning, must accept coins or currency, and must have mechanisms for suspending play and maintaining electronic records of all transactions.
-Additionally, machines that do not dispense coins directly must print ticket vouchers with specific information, and all machines must be capable of being linked to a central monitoring system.
+Key requirements include that machines must not be manipulable in a way that affects winning probabilities, must accept coins or currency, and must have mechanisms for suspending play and maintaining electronic records of all transactions.
+Additionally, machines that do not dispense coins directly must print ticket vouchers with specific information, including the value of cash prizes and an encrypted validation number.

-Furthermore, the bill mandates that gaming machines provide a minimum payback value of eighty percent for each credit wagered and only offer games that have been authorized and examined by the board.
-The machines must also display their gaming machine license prominently while in use.
+Furthermore, the bill mandates that gaming machines must be linked to a central monitoring system, provide a minimum payback value of eighty percent for wagers, and only offer games that have been authorized and examined by the board.
+The gaming machine license must also be displayed prominently.
 These amendments aim to enhance the integrity and oversight of gaming operations in New Mexico.

 Final Version: 60-2E-44